Top 10 Reasons to Get Clean and Sober florida

 The power of addiction is so strong, it usually steers an individual away from the things and people they care about the most.
 In many cases, that means their family.
 Mania, depression, and other negative side effects of addictive substances isolate the user so that they may begin to act in ways that are completely out of character.
 According to leading scientists in the addiction field, drug use typically leads to irrational behavior, which can both put family members in danger and cause them to feel incredibly distant from someone they thought they knew.

 By taking the first step toward changing your relationship with a substance, you can show your family members how much you value them – the fact that they matter to you more than your addiction does.
 Whether it’s a child, a spouse, a parent, or another family member, addiction affects everyone.
-Getting sober will help an addict turn their attention back towards things they care about.
+Getting sober will help a person with addiction turn their attention back towards things they care about.

 2. Money

 Our second reason on the list is one of the most important: cost.
 To get an idea of what the cost is to maintain an addiction, see the figures below.
-According to an article by Vice, where they asked addicts in Canada what they spent on their addiction, the cost of their addictions were astronomical:
+According to an article by Vice, where they asked people with addiction in Canada what they spent on their addiction, the cost of their addictions were astronomical:

-If an addict is able to stop drinking or using, the financial savings are tremendous.
+If a person with addiction is able to stop drinking or using, the financial savings are tremendous.
 One way to factor in the cost is to break down the cost of an addiction by day, week, month, and year.
 By calculating the actual number of dollars thrown away on the addiction, the money becomes more tangible, more real.
-Once those numbers have been calculated, think about what an addict can do with that money.
+Once those numbers have been calculated, think about what a person with addiction can do with that money.
 Over time, the savings could add up to a house, a car, or a vacation to a place you’ve always wanted to visit.

 3. Physical Health